CobyPear/obsidian-diy-sync/docs/using-the-plugin.md

 The `Vault to Fetch` is the name of a vault that has previously been sync'd.
 This will usually be the name of the vault you are working in, but if you are signing in from a new machine you may want to use this to grab notes from a previous sync.

+In order to prevent anyone with your server's name to create new users and start syncing vaults, there is a client secrent that must be known to both client and server.
+Without this secret, you can not create a new user.

-After configuring the server hostname, create a new user:
+After configuring the server hostname and client secret, create a new user:

 1. In the command pallete search for the **Nodejs Sync Plugin: Create New User** command
 2. Fill out the form with a secure username and password.
 The password is